CommittedChris/hello-world/README.md

 # hello-world
 First Repo
-This piece of code is for initializing git
+This file is really the face of your repo on GitHub.
-Testing the branch functionality
+The key to this code is going to be writing some simple code that issues Hello world!